 (C1.3) Do you provide incentives for the management of climate-related issues, including the attainment of targets?
 Yes

-(C1.3a) Provide further details on the incentives provided for the management of climate-related issues.
+(C1.3a) Provide further details on the incentives provided for the management of climate-related issues (do not include the names of individuals).